Eniola-Oluwashola/portfolio/README.md

 ## ACHIEVEMENT

-- Delivered 6000 retail audits for Pladis Global across 6 States in Nigeria.
+- Delivered 6000 retail audits for Pladis Global across 6 States in Nigeria, using the Kobo Toolbox for raw data collection.

 - Delivered a nationwide market research project with a new entrant (CHLOE Diaper) into the disposable diaper industry (Surveyed 350 wholesales stores, 750 retail stores, 100 Key-In-depth Interviews, 25 Focus Group Discussions) across key cities in Nigeria.

-- Delivered retail audit for Pladis Global Nigeria, aggregating data of approximately 5000 retail outlets in open-air markets and neighborhoods(Lagos Only).
+- Delivered retail audit for Pladis Global Nigeria, aggregating data of approximately 5000 retail outlets in open-air markets and neighborhoods(Lagos Only) also using the Kobo Toolbox for raw data collection.

 -Trained over 5,000 in Data Analytics covering Data Research & Data Aggregation (Kobo Toolbox), Advanced Data Visualization.
 Power-BI, Excel, SQL & Tableau.*